 Basil Ganglia: a group of subcortical structures located on either side of the thalamus, involved in aspects of memory and emotional expression as well as planning sequences of behaviour.

-○ Level 1: Change in Specificity of Response – basic learning which requires no fundamental change in thinking.
-(Eg: a company changes its level of inspection on incoming goods; a computer operator learns a new word processing programme.)
-Learning at this level is associated with the neurological level of Skills & Knowledge.
-This level can be mapped to Chris Argyris’ concept of Single Loop Learning (1974) and equates to 1st Order Change in Spiral Dynamics.
+- Level 1: Change in Specificity of Response – basic learning which requires no fundamental change in thinking – eg: a company changes its level of inspection on incoming goods; a computer operator learns a new word processing programme.

 Behaviour: those activities of an organism which can be observed by another organism.